BGforgeNet/f2rp-walkthrough/content/docs/epa.md

 {{< note >}}There are no quests here, but there is one quest objective you can fulfill.
 On the east side there is a computer, the EPA's botany terminal.
 On it you can find a file on botany.
 If you have the quest from Brother Paul to find info on such things, you can download it to a holodisk and bring it to him.
 You can also extract some seeds from the seed storage tanks.
 They contain modified corn and some experimental seeds.{{< /note >}}

 {{< note >}}If you are up for it you can take a stroll in the lush trees and bushes of the garden.
 If you have some seeds you can even grow one yourself.
-The experimental seeds can be planted in the fertile ground in the south-west corner of the garden (100xp).
+The experimental seeds can be planted in the fertile ground in the south-west corner of the garden (100 XP).
 If you come back three days later you will find a new random bush there (sometimes it's a spore plant).{{< /note >}}

-{{< note >}}You can plant the modified corn in Arroyo for 100xp, but it won't change anything for the village.
+{{< note >}}You can plant the modified corn in Arroyo for 100 XP, but it won't change anything for the village.
 It must be done before the fourth dream of course.
 The experimental seeds can be planted here too.
 I only managed to plant one package of seeds here even though there seems to be more fertile ground available for planting.{{< /note >}}

 {{< note >}}You can read up on the different critters on the computers near their cells and lower the force fields holding them in.
 They are all hostile though, so the best thing you can do is probably to put them out of their misery.{{< /note >}}